 On natural reefs, Foxface rabbitfishes tend to pair up when they are juveniles (about 4-inches in length) and are thought to pair up, for life (Source).

-I do not believe the Foxface rabbitfish has been successfully bred in captivity.
+I do not believe the Foxface rabbitfish species has been successfully bred in captivity.
 They are pelagic spawners, which means they broadcast spawn their eggs in the water column and the eggs float among the plankton before hatching.
 There has been a lot of progress recently in breeding pelagic spawners, so hopefully, we will see a breakthrough soon.

 Foxface rabbitfish conclusion